top of page

 All of the above aforementioned items are important, but what may ‘make or break’ an elementary assistant principal’s career is the loyalty and effort to support the principal’s educational vision.
 The AP may disagree with the principal on aspects of the work, but it is their job to be loyal and support their supervisor.
 The principal did the same as an AP with their former principal.
 Now, they are the instructional leader, and they want to implement their academic vision at the campus.
 This is the one thing that ultimately matters most to many principals.
 They are expecting the following from their assistant principal: That the assistant principal is loyal and keeps their professional confidence, and he or she supports their educational vision at the campus.”
 The AP’s overt or covert actions in this area may be the deciding factor for the principal to support their assistant principal in becoming a principal at another elementary campus.
 The principal views their relationship as one of trust and partnership, and an assistant principal needs to respond in kind.

-It is important for the AP to realize that their current principal/supervisor completed their AP responsibilities prior to becoming a principal maybe for as long as five (5) years or more.
-Furthermore, the assistant principal must be cognizant that their principal may or may not have agreed with all their former principal’s instructional vision; however, it is highly likely that they supported them to the best of their ability.
-Thus, the AP’s current principal expects the same consideration from them.
-If they do not receive that support, it is almost guaranteed that the principal will not provide a positive recommendation to the associate superintendent or their supervisor to promote their assistant principal as a lead administrator at another campus.
+This point must be reiterated for emphasis because it is the one area that I repeatedly hear principals professionally criticize their assistant principals more than any other.
+Thus, it is critical that an AP realize that their current principal or supervisor completed their AP responsibilities prior to becoming a principal maybe for as long as five (5) years or more.
+Moreover, the assistant principal must be cognizant that their current principal may or may not have agreed with all their former principal’s instructional vision; however, it is highly likely that they supported their former principal to the best of their ability - or, they would not have been promoted.
+Thus, the AP’s current principal expects the same professional consideration from them.
+If they do not receive that support, it is almost guaranteed that the principal will not provide a positive recommendation to the associate superintendent or their supervisor to promote their assistant principal to become a lead administrator at another campus.

 Final Thoughts